ricardolsmendes/websockets-asyncio/README.md

    programming, exploring the [`asyncio`](https://docs.python.org/3.8/library/asyncio.html) built-in library more deeply.

-Technical discussions happen on top of a fictitious use-case that guides me to cover the above-mentioned topics.
+Technical discussions happen on top of a fictitious use case that guides me to cover the above-mentioned topics.

 ![Continuous